tjmahr/adventofcode20/README.md

     Functional programming.
 -   10a/b *Count subsets of numbers that keep the gap between successive numbers less than or equal to 3:* Math.
+-   11a/b *A Game of Life-like simulation:* Book-keeping.
+Recursion.

 By “book-keeping”, I mean basic programming where I keep track of some changing state like a position in a vector.